McKlaud76/TimmyHQ/README.md

 # TimmyHQ
-Timmy a'ka Harlequin 48K by Superfo
+## Timmy a'ka Harlequin 48K by Superfo

+Work in progress